darindouglass/clj-psql/README.md

 ### `query`
 #### Simple form
-Runs the provided `SELECT` statement and parses the data into a vector of maps:
+Runs the provided `SELECT` statement and parses the data into a sequence of maps:

 ```clojure
 user> (psql/query conn "select name, subject from grades where grade = 100")